-Being a woman in sports, and especially one perceived as masculine, what was your experience like?
+Being a woman in a sport that is largely perceived as masculine, what was your experience like?

 My family was very supportive of my interest in shooting and they always told me not to be bothered by what anyone else said.
 That’s all I wanted.
 But to address your question, there are many (women) who face problems but the recent years have shown a very progressive mindset from people in general.
 In fact, there are more women coming in this sport these days and showing more promise than men.
 For the recent national trials that happened in Bhopal, women have done the 50m better than the men.